Looking for the best lenses for landscape photography?

 WHAT MAKES A LENS FOR LANDSCAPE PHOTOGRAPHY GREAT?

 If you are a landscape photographer, then there are a few important factors to consider when choosing your lens.

 Autofocus is an absolute must, as it will make it easier for you to shoot moving subjects such as birds flying over a mountain, for instance.

-You should also take into account what type of weather conditions your lens might be exposed to and the different angles that you may want to shoot from.
+You should also consider what type of weather conditions your lens might be exposed to and the different angles you may want to shoot from.

 All the specs below are what you should consider when choosing your best lens for landscape:

 - Focal length